Quincy (film)

-Quincy is a 2018 American documentary film about the life of American record producer, singer and film producer Quincy Jones.
+Quincy is a 2018 American documentary film about the life of American record producer, composer, arranger, record executive, conductor, trumpeter, film and television producer, and bandleader Quincy Jones.
 The film was co-written and co-directed by Alan Hicks and Rashida Jones and produced by Paula DuPré Pesmen.
 The film was released by Netflix on September 21, 2018.

 The film won a Grammy Award for Best Music Film at the 2019 Grammy Awards.

 Production

 The documentary is co-directed by Jones' daughter Rashida Jones and Alan Hicks.
 It was produced by Paula DuPré Pesmen, and executive produced by Jane Rosenthal and Berry Welsh for TriBeCa Productions and Adam Fell for Quincy Jones Productions.
 On August 1, 2018, it was announced that Netflix had acquired the documentary film about Quincy Jones.

 Epilogue

 The film epilogue details his career as follows: "Over 2,900 songs recorded; over 300 albums recorded; 51 film and television scores; over 1,000 original compositions; 79 Grammy nominations; 28 Grammy awards; 1 of 18 EGOT winners (Emmy, Grammy, Oscar, Tony); Thriller the best selling album of all time; We Are the World the best selling single of all time; $63 million raised for famine relief in Africa; and 7 children."